 Can you trust your husband after an affair?
-It depends why he cheated.
-It’s difficult to rebuild trust in marriage after the affair, but your bond may become stronger.
+It depends why he cheated and how you found out about the affair.
+It’s difficult to rebuild trust in marriage after an affair, but your bond may become stronger.

 Trusting your husband after he cheated on you is “easier” (! it’s never easy!) if you know you’re not alone.
 Reading books like After the Affair: Healing the Pain and Rebuilding Trust When a Partner Has Been Unfaithful can help you move from mourning to healing to forgiveness to acceptance.

 “More marriages might survive if the partners realized that sometimes the better comes after the worse.” ~ Doug Larson.
 If you’re dealing with the worst thing that you thought could happen in your marriage (infidelity, money problems or debt, illness, etc), remember that your relationship with your spouse could actually get better.

 If you’ve tried everything you can to forgive and trust your husband after an affair, read How to Let Go of Someone You Love.
 And, here are a few tips on healing after an affair…

 How to Trust Your Husband After an Affair

 Use your husband’s physical or emotional infidelity as an opportunity to build a better marriage and take care of the things you were avoiding or letting languish.

 Mourn the loss of your marriage as it was

 Your marriage will never be the same after an affair, and it’s important to grieve that loss.
 You will never be the same – and either will husband spouse.
 It’s the end of one chapter of your marriage, and the beginning of another – possibly healthier and happier – stage.

 It’s very difficult to trust a husband after an affair because infidelity shakes the entire foundation of your marriage.
 If you can accept and commit to the long, challenging process of rebuilding your marriage, your relationship stands a better chance of succeeding.